expressjs/expressjs.com/en/resources/contributing.md

 become involved in the discussion and review process if they wish.

 The default for each contribution is that it is accepted once no committer has an objection.
-During review committers may also request that a specific contributor who is most versed in a particular area gives a "LGTM" before the PR can be merged.
+During a review, committers may also request that a specific contributor who is most versed in a particular area gives a "LGTM" before the PR can be merged.
 There is no additional "sign off" process for contributions to land.
 Once all issues brought by committers are addressed it can be landed by any committer.